NeuroTechX/learn.neurotechedu.com/pages/preprocessing.md

 Once loaded, it can be manipulated in the same way as the FIF files mentioned above.

 When given preload=True, this will load it all into memory at the time of call.
-Data can now be inspected in the same way as describe above for FIF files, e.g. calling:
+Data can now be inspected in the same way as described above for FIF files, e.g. calling:

 <div style="font-family: 'Courier'; font-size: 11px;">
 >>> raw.plot()